donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 We have been in 5 wars with Mexico and the American indians warred with them for thousands of years.

-And you trust any of them your stupid.
+And if you trust any of them your stupid.
 The evidence of there evil is in there works.

 They seem to be nice people screw there fakeness, look at there works.
-There hearts the evil deads.
+There hearts full of evil deads.

 I'd be nice to if I was getting a free ride off someone elses money's.
 As they stab us in the back.